SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 * "What do I need to say next?
 Will it lead logically out of what I’ve just written?"
 * "Is there any ambiguity for the reader?"
 * "Am I sticking to what I want to say and the subject?"
-  * Try to avoid scope creep and make sure you remain focussed, you might get to eager to share things that are not within the actual scope.
+  * Try to avoid scope creep and make sure you remain focussed, you might get too eager to share things that are not within the actual scope.

 ### Simplify
 Did you know TED talks have a hard stop at 18 minutes to force speakers to avoid inflating the content?
 It doesn't allow for unclarity if you want to introduce a new idea in a short time frame.